SUBMIT

 Using Data To Drive Change

-Compared to other philanthropic events, Give Back to Women and Girls Day uses data and research to highlight the gaps where women and girls need the most funding.
+Compared to other philanthropic events, Give To Women and Girls Day uses data and research to highlight the gaps where women and girls need the most funding.
 Jacqueline Ackerman, interim director of the WPI, believes that women shouldn’t be afraid to ask for funding.

 Amplify Her Founder, Marti Speranza Wong, posing with event attendees